 Also, the blades started from the upper part of the foot pocket.
 This gave a 20% increase in useful finning surface, as well as a distinctive look to your traditional paddle fins.

 The new Cressi Frog Plus Fins uses this same feature plus a few more to make an even more efficient pair of fins.

 In this review, you are going to find out what new features makes the Frog Plus fins even better than its predecessor, our rating, and what we like and don’t like.

-The Cressi Frag Plus blade mounted on top of the foot-pocket and the channeling effect make these pair of fins a very powerful while at the same time being very efficient with minimal strain on your legs.
+The Cressi Frog Plus Fins blade mounted on top of the foot pocket and the channeling effect make these pair of fins very powerful while at the same time being very efficient with minimal strain on your legs.
 They are great for recreational diving and has excellent quality for the price.

 The guys over at Scuba.com did a great overview of some of the key features of the Cressi Frog-Plus Fins.
 In the video, you can also get a closer look at the fins and what makes them so unique.